Coderrs/kerb-sts/Readme.md

 ### Credential File
 The AWS default location for the credential file is ~/.aws.
 For this script to work there must be a minimal file in place.
-The script attempts to creste this file at start up.
+The script attempts to create this file at start up.
 If an existing file is malformed, please remove it.

 ### Localsite file
-This script creats an additional configuration file, ~/.aws/localsite.
+This script creates an additional configuration file, ~/.aws/localsite.
 This file contains any custom configurations such as the location of the ADFS server.
-At startup you will be asked for the domain of the adfs server.
+At startup you will be asked for the domain of the ADFS server.
 There is no validation of the input value and you will not be prompted again to provide a value.
 Remove this file if you need to be prompted again for a new value.